Tensa53/tensa53.github.io/_projects/archivehicle_project.md

     The screenshot of the stats page and the frontmatter of the documentation.
 </div>

-Aside from the webapplication, for this project we have the following deliverables:
+Aside from the data engineering artifacts, for this project we have the following deliverables:

 - **Documentation (Both in Italian and English)**: In this documentation, we describe all the activities made in order to analyze the dataset;
-- **Datasets**: All the datasets used for this project, one for each entity (vehicles and manufacturers);
+- **Json Database**: After the first import of the datasets, for an easy replicability, the database has been exported in a .json format;
-- **Notebooks**: Starting from the dataset, we have made some operations of cleaning thanks to the pandas library.
+- **WebApplication**: A very simple form-based web-application where you can do CRUD operations on the vehicles and manufacturer information, search and view the vehicles catalog.

 This project was realized for the Database II Class.